 \textbf{Filling in Missing Values } Additionally, we evaluate the effectiveness of our method in filling in missing values.
 By simulating missing data through the random removal of cell content in tables, we tasked the model with predicting these absent values under varying conditions of data sparsity.
-Our model's performance is benchmarked against TableLlama~\cite{zhang2023tablellama}, Llama-2, and GPT-4.
-Despite TableLlama being an extension of Llama-2 and trained specifically on several tabular tasks (e.g. table-to-text, TableQA), its incremental performance gain over Llama-2 in handling missing values is modest.
-In contrast, our model demonstrates a significant improvement in performance, particularly noteworthy as the number of missing values increases, exhibiting a more resilient performance compared to GPT-4 with an overall improvement of around 27\%.
-This improvement in performance provides additional experimental support for the effectiveness of our pretrained model in addressing missing values, thereby affirming its potential utility in applications related to data completion, data recovery and tabular data synthesis tasks.
+The results are shown in Figure~\ref{fig/fill_in_missing_val_analysis}.
+The numerical values are measured with \(R^2\) metric, while the textual contents are evaluated with Rouge-L. Our model's performance is benchmarked against TableLlama~\cite{zhang2023tablellama}, Llama-2, and GPT-4.
+Despite TableLlama being an extension of Llama-2 and trained specifically on several tabular tasks (e.g. table-to-text, TableQA), its incremental performance gain over Llama-2 in handling missing values is modest, even in the prediction of textual values, indicating the necessity of training existing LLM with the mechanism of mask-then-predict while facing with missing contents.
+In contrast, our model demonstrates a clear improvement, particularly noteworthy as the number of missing values increases.
+Such improvement affirms our method's potential applications related to data completion, data recovery and tabular data synthesis.

-\textbf{Extremely Long Context Learning } In the realm of tabular data tasks, the challenge of modeling long sequences is significant.
-The primary hurdles involve improving the Large Language Model's (LLM) ability to handle the wide-ranging complexity of such data.
-This includes overcoming issues like data sparsity and decoding the non-linear relationships within tables.
-To navigate these challenges, models must be adept at processing lengthy sequences and precisely interpreting the dynamic nature of tabular datasets.
-To this end, we have adjusted the base of RoPE to bolster long sequence modeling capabilities during the pretraining phase.